 42 Sergio García Ramírez, Proceso penal y derechos humanos (Mexico City: Porrúa, 1993), p.
-59.
+59. 43 The Mexican use of this concept appears unique.
+In most countries, the idea of

-Authorities' lack of concern about human rights violations committed during detention and the judicial process undercuts formal human rights protections established in the law.
-Several cases in this report demonstrate how judges can go out of their way to accept impugned testimonies without addressing the declarant's allegations of torture or inadequate legal defense.
-Key to their ability to do so is the "principle of procedural immediacy"-the concept in Mexico that the first statement made by a detainee has greater value than later statements.43 This legal precedent-based on Supreme Court rulings-was cited, for example, in the Rodríguez Osuna case from Tamaulipas state, in which the judge accepted a statement against the defendant made by another man who had apparently been forced into declaring, even though the man had retracted his statement.
+43 The Mexican use of this concept appears unique.
+In most countries, the idea of procedural immediacy means that a statement made before a judge can be deemed by that judge to be worthy of more credence than a statement made elsewhere.
+In fact, the Inter-American Commission on Human Rights has termed the Mexican usage of the term "erroneous."
+According to the commission, "The Mexican State is construing the [principle of procedural immediacy] in a way which, instead of serving as a procedural guarantee for those accused of a crime, is becoming its very antithesis, the source of abuse of the rights of accused persons."
+Inter-American Commission on Human Rights, "Report on the Situation precedent-based on Supreme Court rulings-was cited, for example, in the Rodríguez Osuna case from Tamaulipas state, in which the judge accepted a statement against the defendant made by another man who had apparently been forced into declaring, even though the man had retracted his statement.
 Serious doubts were also raised about how he had come into detention and about whether he had appropriate legal counsel when he made the statement.
 Rather than express concern about the alleged coercion, the judge cited procedural immediacy to accept the statement that incriminated Rodríguez Osuna while opting to ignore the retraction because several other pieces of irrelevant evidence were said to support the declarant's initial statement.
 This legal precedent was also cited in the Soto Miller temporary "disappearance" case, several Oaxaca torture cases, and the Manuel Manríquez torture case, all documented in this report.